-- 3. True up provisions so that maximum assessment is not exceeded; and - Example: If the subdivision of any assessed property by a final subdivision plat causes the special assessment per lot for any lot type to exceed the maximum assessment, the owner must prepay the portion of the assessment for each assessed property that exceeds the maximum assessment in an amount sufficient to reduce the assessment to the maximum assessment. - 4.
-Mandatory prepayment if property is no longer benefiting from improvements.
+Example: If the subdivision of any assessed property by a final subdivision plat causes the special assessment per lot for any lot type to exceed the maximum assessment, the owner must prepay the portion of the assessment for each assessed property that exceeds the maximum assessment in an amount sufficient to reduce the assessment to the maximum assessment.

-Practice Tip: Independent School Districts may only payment assessment by agreement, even if property is sold to an ISD after the levy.
+Practice Tip: Independent School Districts are subject to repayment of the assessment only by contract,10 even if property is sold to an ISD after the levy.
 Identifying such property prior to the levy is most beneficial to both the city and the developer.

-Payment Requests

-- 1. Cost of improvement may be paid from the following: - a.
-The proceeds of bonds, temporary notes or time warrants; and - b.
-Assessment revenues pursuant to an installment sale contract or reimbursement agreement - 2.
+- 4. Payment Requests - a.
+Cost of improvement may be paid from the following: - i.
+The proceeds of bonds, temporary notes or time warrants; and - ii.
+Assessment revenues pursuant to an installment sale contract or reimbursement agreement - b.
 Determine if costs submitted are qualified improvement costs

-Practice Tip: A city cannot enter into a reimbursement agreement with a developer until the 21st day following publication of resolution creating the PID.
-If improvements were constructed prior to entering into reimbursement agreement, the city cannot acquire improvements that have already been accepted by the city.
+Practice Tip: A city cannot enter into a reimbursement agreement with a developer until the 21st day following publication of resolution creating the PID.11 If improvements were constructed prior to entering into reimbursement agreement,